pingcap/tidb/docs/tidb_http_api.md

     curl -X POST -d "transaction_summary_capacity={number}" http://{TiDBIP}:10080/settings
     ```

-1. Send upgrade operations to the cluster.
+1. The commands are used to handle smooth upgrade mode(refer to the [TiDB Smooth Upgrade](https://github.com/pingcap/docs/blob/master/smooth-upgrade-tidb.md) for details) operations.
+We can send these upgrade operations to the cluster.
 The operations here include `start`, `finish` and `show`.

    ```shell
    curl -X POST http://{TiDBIP}:10080/upgrade/{op}